HomagGroup/HOMAG-Connect/Documentation/Partner/Authorization/Readme.md

 The generated Authorization Key gets inserted in smartWOP.

-It is then used to authenticate the partner add-on in the productionManager API.
+It is then used to authenticate the partner add-on in the HOMAG Connect productionManager API.

 ```c#
 // Create new instance of the productionManager client: